kabelogopane/Mfanageza-Trading-Projects-CRM-Solution/README.md

 The system works in six main stages.

-1. Candidate Registration (Web Layer)
+Candidate Registration (Web Layer)
+-

 The process starts with a Web-to-Lead form.

 Candidates visit the company website and complete an online application form by entering:

-First Name
+-First Name

-Last Name
+-Last Name

-Email Address
+-Email Address

-Phone Number
+-Phone Number

-South African ID Number
+-South African ID Number

 When the candidate submits the form, Salesforce automatically creates a Lead record.

 The administrator reviews the Lead and converts it into a Contact, which becomes the official candidate profile.

-2. Candidate Information (Data Model Layer)
+Candidate Information (Data Model Layer)
+-

 After the Lead is converted, Salesforce stores the candidate's information in the Contact object.

 The Contact record contains:

-First Name
+-First Name

-Last Name
+-Last Name

-Email
+-Email

-Mobile Number
+-Mobile Number

-South African ID Number
+-South African ID Number

-Programme

-Province
+-Programme

+-Province

 Each Contact represents one candidate.

 3. Compliance Documents
+-

-Every candidate must submit supporting documents.
+-Every candidate must submit supporting documents.

-To manage these documents, I created a custom object called Compliance Document.
+-To manage these documents, I created a custom object called Compliance Document.

-Each document is linked to one candidate using a Lookup Relationship.
+-Each document is linked to one candidate using a Lookup Relationship.

-A candidate can have many documents.
+-A candidate can have many documents.

 Examples include:

-Certified ID Copy
+-Certified ID Copy

-Matric Certificate
+-Matric Certificate

-Proof of Residence
+-Proof of Residence

-Learner Affidavit
+-Learner Affidavit

 Each document also stores:

-Document Number
+-Document Number

-Verification Status
+-Verification Status

-Upload Date
+-Upload Date

-Verification Date
+-Verification Date

-Verified By
+-Verified By

-Rejection Reason
+-Rejection Reason

 This makes it easy to track every document submitted by a candidate.

-4. Data Validation
+Data Validation
+-

-To improve data quality, I created a Validation Rule.
+-To improve data quality, I created a Validation Rule.

-The rule checks the South African ID Number.
+-The rule checks the South African ID Number.

 It only allows:
+-

-Exactly 13 digits
+-Exactly 13 digits

-Numbers only
+-Numbers only

 The field is also Unique, which prevents duplicate candidate records.

 This helps keep the database clean and supports compliance requirements.

-5. Business Automation
+Business Automation
+-

 I created a Record-Triggered Flow to automate part of the business process.

 When a document's Verification Status changes to Rejected, Salesforce automatically:

-Detects the rejected document.
+-Detects the rejected document.

-Finds the candidate's email address.
+-Finds the candidate's email address.

-Sends an email explaining why the document was rejected.
+-Sends an email explaining why the document was rejected.

-Includes the rejection reason.
+-Includes the rejection reason.

-Tells the candidate what needs to be corrected.
+-Tells the candidate what needs to be corrected.

-This removes manual work and improves communication with candidates.
+-This removes manual work and improves communication with candidates.

-6. Reports and Dashboards
+Reports and Dashboards
+-

 Managers need to know what is happening in the system.

 I created reports that show:

-Approved documents
+-Approved documents

-Rejected documents
+-Rejected documents

-Documents waiting for verification
+-Documents waiting for verification

-Candidate progress
+-Candidate progress

-Outstanding compliance documents
+-Outstanding compliance documents

 I also created dashboards with charts and KPIs that give management a quick overview of the onboarding process.

 These dashboards help managers make better decisions.

-7. Security
+Security
+-

 Different users have different responsibilities.

 I used Salesforce security features such as:

-Profiles

-Roles
+-Profiles

+-Roles

-Page Layouts
+-Page Layouts

 These features control:

-Who can view information
+-Who can view information

-Who can verify documents
+-Who can verify documents

-Who can edit records
+-Who can edit records

 This helps protect sensitive information.